Towards Freedom

 The Loincloth

 There is a delightful story told by Sri Ramakrishna about a man who chose to become a sadhu (a holy man who relinquishes worldly possessions and takes a vow of chastity).
-Under the instruction of his guru, this sadhu lived in a small hut in the middle of the forest.
-Each morning after his devotional exercises, he would wash and hang his loincloth up to dry.
-One day, he found that his cloth had been torn to shreds by rats.

 The Mahut God